Do you have an Amazon strategy for growth and protection?

 This is important because most often, Amazon sellers are grouped into either:

 - OEM (unique products you design and manufacture)

 - Online arbitrage

 This is why there’s a lot of bad advice out there.
 Because depending on the strategy, a lot of things change and the way you source, operate and make money changes.

-Our business focuses on ODM.
+Our business focuses on OEM.
 This is where we create our own mechanical designs, artwork and everything related to the product.
 Our manufacturer then makes it according to our specifications.

 In this way, our products are unique, patented and random factories in China do not have access to our assets.

 An 8 figure that sources products by wholesaling has a different perspective and strategy of operating their FBA business.
-And because they don’t have any experience or scale with ODM, their advice is not always suited to how we operate.
+And because they don’t have any experience or scale with ODM or OEM, their advice isn’t always applicable to how we operate.

 Apple is one of the biggest company in the world.
 Exxon Mobil is also one of the biggest energy companies in the world.

 But it would be foolish for Exxon to tell Apple how to run their operations based on their experience in drilling and refining oil.